hideyukiinada/od/README.md

 7. Run prediction with the model

 No matter what ML software you use, I believe that these steps are the same or similar.
-Using these steps, I was able to train the model with my own dataset and used the model for predicting positions of my dogs.
+Following these steps, I was able to train a model with my own dataset and used the model for predicting positions of my dogs.

 I used TensorFlow Object Detection API, and I would like to go over step-by-step how I did it.
 You do _not_ need to know about machine learning to follow this tutorial, but need to know Python to make modifications to scripts.

-I'd also like to thank authors of articles I used as a reference.
+I would also like to thank authors of articles I used as a reference.
 They are listed at the bottom of this page.
+Without tips from people who have already done this, going through this exercise myself would have been much more difficult.

-# What you need to actually go through the steps yourself
+# What you need to go through the steps yourself
 ## Software
 * TensorFlow
 * Python